De Koninck Brewery

 The brewery is known for its flagship beer, De Koninck, which is a pale ale that is brewed using a blend of Belgian malts, hops and yeast.
 The brewery also produces other beers like "Bolleke", "Blonde" and "Bob".
 The brewery uses traditional Belgian brewing methods, including open fermentation and aging the beer in oak casks.
-The brewery is also a popular tourist destination, and offers tours of the brewery and tastings of its beers.
+The brewery is also a popular tourist destination, and offers interactive tours of the brewery and tastings of its beers.

 Beers

 The brewery currently brews three beers: